zsparal/api-documentation/source/reference/v1/customers-api/list-customer-payments.rst

-.. _v1/customers-list-payments:

 List customer payments
 ======================
 .. api-name:: Customers API
    :version: 1

 .. warning:: This is the documentation of the v1 API.
 The documentation for listing payments of a customer in the new v2
-             API can be found :ref:`here <v2/customers-list-payments>`.
-For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.
+             API can be found :doc:`here </reference/v2/customers-api/list-customer-payments>`.
+For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 .. endpoint::
    :method: GET